Home > Family > Fathers > Other Family Members

 The arrival of a baby brings many changes to a family, each person will have their own feelings and reactions to the baby.
 Talking about these feelings can bring the family closer together.
 As with any time of major change there are stresses involved and it is important that you allow time to adjust to your new family roles.

 Becoming a dad is an amazing, life changing, and, let’s face it, a physically and emotionally demanding event, from day one.

-If you are having budgeting problems your local Citizens Advice Bureau (listed in the White Pages) may be able to help you find a budgeting service, or inland Revenue for benefit entitlements 0800 227 773.
-For more information www.familybudgeting.org.nz.
+If you are having budgeting problems your local Citizens Advice Bureau may be able to help you find a budgeting service or Inland Revenue for benefit entitlements 0800 227 773.
+For more information ww.familybudgeting.org.nz.

 Broken sleep and the demands of parenting can put a strain on your relationship.
 It is important to talk about concerns and problems.
 At times you may have differing opinions and ideas on parenting; these may have come from your own childhoods.
 Discussing your feelings and ideas may help.